 Other authors used the cameras for the recognition of several ADL, such as combing hair, making up, brushing teeth, washing hands, washing dishes, making a tea, making coffee, drinking, making a snack, vacuuming, watching TV, using a computer and using a smartphone, reporting reliable accuracy with the SVM method [19].

-The remaining studies related to the recognition of ADL presented in this section uses a combination of sensors.
+The remaining studies related to the recognition of ADL presented in this section use a combination of sensors.
 The authors of [20] used the data acquired from the accelerometer, camera and RFID sensors with the Naïve Bayes method for the recognition of preparing dinner, working on computer, sleeping and watching TV activities, reporting an accuracy of 73.6%.

 In [21], the authors used motion (e.g., accelerometer) and RFID sensors in different placements (i.e., door, light, temperature and item) for the recognition of several activities, such as having breakfast, waking up, preparing breakfast, toileting and preparing tea, with HMM, reporting a lowest accuracy of 86.08%.